-Eligibility and Grant Limitations: Qualified 501 (c) 3 organizations in Rochester, NY may apply for grants in the range of $1,000 to $25,000.
+Funding is for registered 501 (c)3 organizations in the Rochester, NY area.
 Grants will not be made to individuals, partisan political organizations or to support lobbying efforts.
-Incomplete proposals will not be accepted.

 The SHIFT study examined long-term outcomes of families in Rochester, Buffalo, Syracuse, and Albany residing in three types of housing programs: emergency shelter, transitional housing, and permanent supportive housing.
 It identifies trauma as pervasive among homeless mothers and is a predictor of unemployment, depression, Post-Traumatic Stress Disorder (PTSD), and long-term residential instability.
 Families are the fastest growing segment of the homeless population in the United States, approaching 40% of the total homeless population.
 View the Full Study from The National Center on Family Homelessness.